mxochicale/tools/README.md

-# My Collection Of Scientific Tools
+# My Collection Of Scientific/Engineering Tools
 In this repository, I register various tools that I have been using in this journey of becoming not only a better scientist but also I guess a better engineer.
-One quote that summarise the tools I am presenting here is:
+One quote that summarises this repo is:
 ## _The tools we use have profound (and devious!) influence on our thinking habits, and therefore, on our thinking abilities_
 ~ [Edsger W.Dijkstra.
 1975.
 How do we tell truths that might hurt?](https://www.cs.virginia.edu/~evans/cs655/readings/ewd498.html)